 - 1-2 Tablespoons bacon fat (or your preferred oil)

-Spray a cake pan that is slightly smaller than your air fryer basket with nonstick spray.
+- Spray a cake pan that is slightly smaller than your air fryer basket with nonstick spray.
 You can also make a pan out of aluminum foil.

-Place bacon fat in bottom and all remaining ingredients.
+- Place bacon fat in bottom and all remaining ingredients.
+Season to taste.
 Stir to mix.

-Remove air fryer basket and place on a pot holder.
-Make 2 wells in the hash mixture.
+- Remove air fryer basket and place on a pot holder.
+Make 2 wells in the corned beef hash mixture.

-Crack an egg into each one.
-Note: make sure that the egg is room temperature so that it gets cooked thoroughly.
+- Crack an egg into each one.
+Note: make sure that the egg is at room temperature so that it gets cooked thoroughly.
 Sprinkle with salt and pepper.

-Place basket back into air fryer and set to 370 degrees.
+- Place basket back into air fryer and set to 370 degrees.
 Cook for 3-4 minutes depending on how well done you like your yolks.
-I like mine on the order of a the sunny-side up egg so the 3-4 minutes is perfect.
+I like mine on the order of a sunny-side up egg so the 3-4 minutes is perfect.
 If you want your egg more done, continue cooking, checking every 30 seconds so the egg does not overcook.
 You will notice a white film develop over the top of the egg but the yolk underneath will still be somewhat runny.